Importing Other Data Formats

 After an import completes the importer regenerates metadata from its cached

-retrieve attribute descriptors and multi-value hints (via metadata::tag
+ids and containing attribute descriptors plus multi-value hints (via

-repository alongside the imported data when you want queries to discover the
+into your repository alongside the imported facts when you want queries to

-original JSON field names or project datasets by schema without repeating the
+discover the original JSON field names or project datasets by schema without

-derivation logic.
-Field names are stored as metadata::name handles to
+repeating the derivation logic.
+Field names are stored as metadata::name

-LongString blobs so arbitrarily long keys survive roundtrips; a
+LongString blobs so arbitrarily long keys survive roundtrips; metadata::name

 When exporting back to JSON, pass a blob reader (e.g., from a Workspace or